 In Early Years and Year 1 children take part in a daily Phonics lesson and are also given opportunities to further their learning in continuous provision.
 In Year 2 all children also take part in a daily Phonics lesson.

-In Key Stage 2 children who are still working within Phase 6 and below take part in planned Phonics intervention sessions.
+In Key Stage 2 children who are still working within Phase 6 and below take part in planned bespoke Phonics learning sessions.

-The children’s progress in Phonics is carefully monitored.
-In Year 1 children take part in the Phonics Screening Check.
-The children who do not meet the required standard in Year 1 take part in an intervention in Year 2 and are re-entered for the screening at the end of Year 2.
+Children’s progress in Phonics is carefully monitored.
+In Year 1, children take part in the Phonics Screening Check.
+Those children who do not meet the required standard in Year 1 are provided with bespoke learning opportunities in Year 2 and are re-entered for the screening at the end of Year 2.
 The children who do not meet the required standard in either Year 1 or Year 2 are carefully tracked as they move through Key Stage 2.

 We teach a cursive script from Early Years, using the Debbie Hepplewhite font.
 Handwriting is taught as a discrete lesson.
 Children are expected to use this script consistently across all subjects with a view to developing their own individual, cursive handwriting style.